Blockchain-Web-Services/bws-api-sdk-node-ipfs/README.md

 <a name="uploadJSONAsync-anchor"></a>
 ### `uploadJSONAsync`

 Upload a JSON to IPFS.
+You can pass the JSON object or the string representation.

 ```javascript
 import { BWSIPFS } from @bws-sdk/ipfs;